 Reports of incidents involving sexual misconduct are to be reported and will be investigated in accordance with the stated Sexual Misconduct Policy and the Title IX Grievance Procedures.
 Likewise, reports of incidents involving genderbased bullying or hazing are to be reported and will be investigated in accordance with the Title IX Grievance Procedures.
-If a sexual misconduct report is erroneously made in accordance with the Safe Academic & Work Environment Policies, the report shall thereafter be referred to the University's Title IX Coordinator for investigation in accordance with the Title IX Grievance Procedures.
+If a sexual misconduct report is erroneously made in accordance with the Safe Academic & Work Environment Policies, the report shall thereafter be referred to the University's Title IX Coordinator for investigation in accordance with the Title IX Grievance Work Environment Policies, the report shall thereafter be referred to the University's Title IX Coordinator for investigation in accordance with the Title IX Grievance Procedures.